shuba3862/search-ads-analysis-extension/readme.md

 1. git clone https://github.com/shuba3862/search-ads-analysis-extension.git
 2. Go to chrome://extensions and load `app` directory from `search-ads-analysis-extension`
-3. Enable the extension and pin the extension iconr.
+3. Enable the extension and pin the extension icon.

 ## Test the functionality